Atheists, humanists sue over Mississippi’s license plates - News Break

 Atheists, humanists sue over Mississippi’s license plates

-JACKSON, Miss. — Four words on Mississippi’s license plates have sparked a federal lawsuit.
+JACKSON, Miss.
+(AP) — Four words on Mississippi’s license plates have sparked a federal lawsuit.
 American Atheists, the Mississippi Humanist Association and three nonreligious state residents filed a lawsuit Tuesday against the state over its “In God We Trust” license plate.
-The complaint accuses the Mississippi Commissioner of Revenue of violating the people’s freedom of speech and religion by forcing them to display the religious message on their personal vehicles.www.sandiegouniontribune.com
+The complaint accuses the Mississippi Commissioner of Revenue of violating the people’s freedom of speech and religion by forcing them to display the religious message on their personal vehicles.
+The license plate has included “In God We Trust” since 2019.
+The lawsuit claims that car owners are forced to promote the religious statement or pay an additional fee for a specialty plate without it.
+Gov. Tate Reeves, in a statement on Twitter, said he plans to defend the state's values.www.wcn247.com